-🏇 All roads lead to Berkshire for the Howden Christmas Racing Weekend at Ascot, the latest jumps fixture of the winter at this iconic Berkshire racecourse
+🏇 All roads lead to Berkshire for the Howden Christmas Racing Weekend at Ascot, the last jumps fixture of the year at this iconic Berkshire racecourse.

 Tickets are on sale here.